Kondeti-mukhesh/task3-elevatelab/README.md

 I used soup.find_all("h2") to collect the headline tags from the HTML page.

-After getting the text from tags, I saved the top 10 unique headlines into a file called headlines.txt.
+After getting the text from tags, I saved the headlines into a file called headlines.txt.

 I used conditions to check the response status and remove duplicates.